-9 See page 7 for statutory definitions of serious mental illness, developmental disability, and traumatic brain injury.
-10 With the addition of new, and better, data tracking modules in NICaMS during FY2020, behavioral health staff conducted significant reviews of inmate mental health histories to ensure all active diagnoses were accurate and clinically supported.
+8 See page 7 for statutory definitions of serious mental illness, developmental disability, and traumatic brain injury.

+9 With the addition of new, and better, data tracking modules in NICaMS during FY2020, behavioral health staff conducted significant reviews of inmate mental health histories to ensure all active diagnoses were accurate and clinically supported.
 Those conditions determined to have been entered in error, contradictory to another diagnosis, in remission, or otherwise invalid, were end-dated.
-To account for these data management practices, a person's SMI status for this report was based on his or her current diagnoses.
+To account for these data management practices, a person's SMI in remission, or otherwise invalid, were end-dated.
+To account for these data management practices, a person's SN status for this report was based on his or her current diagnoses.
 This is in contrast to FY2019 report, in which diagnoses from a person's current and previous incarcerations were considered.

-11 Some people had more than one diagnosis, so the total count of diagnoses will exceed the number of individuals.
+10 Some people had more than one diagnosis, so the total count of diagnoses will exceed the number of individuals.